craigea92/newsletter-signup-mailchimp/README.md

 # Newsletter Signup - Mailchimp API

-## Description
+## Project Description
-I created a newsletter sign-up page using HTML and Bootstrap.
-Then using Node.js and npm I created a backend file (app.js) to hold the javascript connecting to the MailChimp API.
-Using .gitignore I have hidden the API key.

-Once a user inputs their First Name, Last Name and Email their details are then saved in MailChimp.
+In this project, I crafted a newsletter sign-up page that utilizes an API to add users to a Mailchimp list.
+The interface was constructed with HTML and Bootstrap, while the backend was built with node, express, javascript, and a Mailchimp API.
+To successfully add a contact, I employed Postman to gain a better understanding of the information required to pass to Mailchimp.

+One of the primary challenges I encountered in this project was realizing the API key should not be casually shared.
+After conducting research on Stack Overflow and reviewing some useful documentation, I discovered that it is best to use a distinct file to hold the API key and then use .gitignore to ensure that the file is not shared on Git.
+This lesson is one that I will not soon forget and one that every developer should learn.

+While I do not envision this project expanding at the moment, the tools and code can be repurposed in the future for a website that requires a simple sign-up form.
+I do intend to work on additional API projects in the future to strengthen my comprehension and knowledge of APIs.

 ## Tech Stack
 <a href="https://www.javascript.com/"> <img src="https://icongr.am/devicon/javascript-original.svg?size=40&color=currentColor" alt="javascript"/> </a>